 Weekly rig count

-The US offshore rig count in Week 30, which ended July 27, was 16, one less than the previous week and eight less YoY (year-over-year).
+The US offshore rig count in Week 24, which ended June 15, was 20.
+That’s the same as the previous week and two rigs lower YoY (year-over-year).
+In Week 23, the offshore rig count rose by one.

-The total US rig count (oil and natural gas) was 1,048 in Week 30, up two rigs from the previous week and significantly higher than the 958 rigs reported in the same period last year.
-The total US oil rig count was 861, which was three more than the previous week.
+The total US rig count (oil and natural gas) was 1,059 in Week 24, down three rigs from the previous week and significantly higher than 933 rigs reported in the same period last year.
+The total US oil rig count was 863, one rig more than the previous week.

 Importance of the rig count